 Personal loans and credit cards require you to borrow money that must be paid back, but the way they’re set up and the perks they offer work better for some than for others.
-Read on to find out which is better for your holiday spending plans.
+Read on to find out which might work better for your goals.

-But life happens, and other bills never seem to stop rolling in.
-For that reason and plenty of others, it’s not uncommon for consumers to borrow the money they need for the holidays, either with a credit card or a personal loan.
+Not only that, but life happens and other bills never seem to stop rolling in.
+For that reason and plenty of others, it’s not uncommon for consumers to borrow money via a credit card or even a personal loan.

-Personal loans have become all the rage these days, mostly due to obsessive marketing efforts from the online lenders and banks who offer them.
+Personal loans have become all the rage these days, mostly due to obsessive marketing efforts from the online lenders and banks that offer them.

-That makes the payment on a personal loan a lot easier to budget for than the fluctuating payments you find with credit cards, but that’s not the only benefit of these loans.
+Still, there are other reasons personal loans really stand out apart from credit cards.
 According to financial coach Steven Donovan, the fact that money is more about psychology than your financial knowledge can work in your favor.
 That’s because you get personal loan funds in a lump sum, and you can’t keep using it over and over to borrow more like you can with plastic.

 “A personal loan will limit the consumer’s chances of getting into more debt since the personal loan is not a revolving loan like a credit card,” he says.

 College professor and financial planner Brandon Renfro says another benefit of personal loans is the fixed repayment term that helps consumers know exactly when they’ll be debt-free, and that this is also a major downside of credit cards.

 A final benefit of personal loans over credit cards is that, if you have good credit, you can typically qualify for a much lower interest rate.
-Where the average APR for credit cards is currently over 17 percent, you can frequently find personal loans with APRs as low as 5.99 percent.
+Where the average APR for credit cards is currently around 16%, you can frequently find personal loans with APRs as low as 5.99%.

 While credit cards come with higher variable APRs, they offer more flexibility and a handful of benefits that can make them a good deal.
 For starters, credit cards let you borrow only what you need, meaning they don’t require that you commit to borrowing a lump sum.

-According to author and financial attorney Leslie Tayne, this is why credit cards are often the better choice when you need to make smaller purchases (like holiday gifts) and pay them off relatively quickly.
+According to author and financial attorney Leslie Tayne, this is why credit cards are often the better choice when you need to make smaller purchases and pay them off relatively quickly.
 When you have the opportunity to charge purchases as you go, you may wind up borrowing less.

 Many consumers also use their credit cards for their everyday purchases to earn rewards.
 This strategy can leave you ahead each month if you consistently pay off your balance in full.
-Some credit cards even offer big sign-up bonuses if you can spend $500 or more within three months, which may be easier to do when you have holiday purchases to buy.
+Some credit cards even offer big sign-up bonuses if you can spend $500 or more within three months, which is easy to do with just regular spending and bills.

 “This can be a good system if you’re making a consistent habit of paying your balance off completely,” she says.

 Tayne noted that credit cards can also come with additional security like extended warranties and purchase protection, which can help protect your investment when you buy items that qualify for this coverage.

-Some cards offer lower initial rates that can make applying for a card worth it when compared to the rate you might get on a personal loan, says Renfro.
-He’s talking about cards that offer a 0 percent APR for anywhere from 12 to 18 months on purchases or balance transfers.
+Some cards also offer lower initial rates that can make applying for a card worth it when compared to the rate you might get on a personal loan, says Renfro.
+He’s talking about cards that offer a 0% APR for anywhere from 12 to 18 months on purchases or balance transfers.

-With a card that gives you 0 percent APR on purchases for a year or more, you could potentially borrow the money you need for the holidays and pay it off interest-free before your introductory offer is up.
+With a card that gives you 0% APR on purchases for a year or more, you could potentially borrow the money you need to make a large purchase, then slowly pay it off without interest over time.

-Just remember that, like all good things, 0 percent APR offers come to an end.
-If you don’t pay your balances off before your introductory offer is up, you’ll watch as your interest rate resets to a much higher variable interest rate.
+Just remember that, like all good things, 0% APR offers come to an end.
+If you don’t pay your balances off before your introductory offer is up, you’ll watch as your interest rate resets to a much higher variable APR.

 And either way, it’s important to beware of the pitfalls of using credit, the biggest of which is the potential to rack up debt you can’t just pay off.
 It’s tempting to spend with credit when you won’t get the bill for several weeks, but carrying a balance can leave you paying a high APR with very little in rewards to show for it.